Are you curious about how metal parts are made? Do you want to know the intricate process behind casting production? Look no further!

 8. Casting inspection

-With the progress of casting technology, the traditional sand casting is either improved or replaced by other casting methods.
+As casting technology continues to advance, traditional sand casting is being improved or replaced by other methods.

-Continuous innovation is the eternal theme and the intrinsic quality and foundation that a foundry must have!
+Innovation is an eternal theme and a fundamental quality that a foundry must possess in order to succeed.

 What equipment is needed for sand casting?

-Sand casting is the most common and traditional casting process in the foundry industry, and it is the casting method that small foundry manufacturers give priority to when starting.
+Sand casting is the most common and traditional casting method used in the foundry industry, and is often the preferred choice for small foundry manufacturers when starting out.

-What are the basic equipment and tools required by the sand casting process?
+What are the basic equipment and tools required for the sand casting process?

-According to the production process sequence, sand mold casting needs: sand mixing equipment, mold making equipment, core making equipment, molding equipment, melting equipment, pouring equipment, cleaning equipment and casting processing equipment.
+The sand casting process requires the following equipment and tools, in accordance with the production process sequence: sand mixing equipment, mold making equipment, core making equipment, molding equipment, melting equipment, pouring equipment, cleaning equipment, and casting processing equipment.

 1. Sand mixing equipment

-Equipment required for this step: sand mixer; tools required: shovel and sieve.
+The equipment required for this step is a sand mixer, and the tools required are a shovel and a sieve.

-Sand mold casting cannot be separated from sand, which is a special molding soil.
+Sand mold casting is dependent on sand, which serves as a special molding material.

-The molding soil can be reused, but it needs to be screened with a sieve before use.
+The molding sand can be recycled, but it must be sieved before reuse.

 2. Mold manufacturing equipment

-Materials required: Wood (wood mold), plastic mold (special plastic plate), metal mold (metal block).
+Materials required: Wood mold, Plastic mold (special plastic plate), Metal mold (metal block).

-The mold should be made according to the samples or drawings provided by the customer.
+The mold should be created based on the customer’s provided samples or drawings.

-The quality of the mold directly affects the shape accuracy of the casting!
+The quality of the mold directly impacts the precision of the cast’s shape.

 3. Core making equipment

-First, generally, the mold is made first (usually made together with the core mold in the first step), and then manually made with molding soil mixed with sand (a bit like molding, commonly known as core beating).
+- First, the mold is made (usually together with the core mold in the first step) and then manually filled with a mixture of molding soil and sand (referred to as core beating).

 4. Modeling equipment

-There are many tools used in modeling, including expansion sandbox, bottom plate, scraper, shovel, dip pen, V-shaped iron sheet for gate opening, brush, air hole needle, etc.
+There are various tools utilized in molding, including a sandbox for expansion, a bottom plate, scraper, shovel, dip pen, a V-shaped iron sheet for gate opening, brush, air hole needle, among others.
+These tools are mostly small and customized by the molding workers to suit their personal preferences.

 5. Melting equipment

-The main purpose of this step is to melt iron into molten iron.
+The primary goal of this step is to melt iron into molten iron.
+The challenge lies in mixing and controlling the temperature of the molten iron.

-In addition, the use of the transformer needs to be applied to the local power bureau, and the application costs are different.
+In addition to the electric furnace, a special transformer is also required and must be purchased separately.
+The use of the transformer must be approved by the local power bureau, and the application costs vary.

 6. Pouring equipment

-The workers carry the small package and pour the molten iron into the finished mold.
+Workers carry the small containers and pour the molten iron into the completed mold.
+This step involves high risks, and workers must take necessary protective measures.

-In addition, large factories pour large castings and use large equipment such as aerial cranes.
+In large factories, large castings are poured using large equipment such as aerial cranes.
+This helps to ensure safety and efficiency in the casting process.

 7. Cleaning equipment